 An easy and delicious Roast Pumpkin Soup with sweet potato, and lightly scented with cinnamon.
 Roasting the vegetables first gives the soup more depth and flavour.
 I recommend making a double batch!
 The following recipe for Roast Pumpkin Soup with sweet potato is inspired by one from Nigella Christmas, a book which is always a great source of comfort and inspiration to me at this time of the year.
 Nigella Christmas is a colourful

 Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast meat.
-When it comes to roast dinners, I think the gravy can make or break the meal.
+Christmas Gravy When it comes to roast dinners, I think the gravy can make or break the meal.
 And as someone who needs lashings and lashings of hot gravy with her roast potatoes, I take no chances in this department and always try to make my gravy ahead of time.
-I am definitely not one of those people who can make a

 A Chocolate Gingerbread Bundt Cake for the festive season.
 Merry Christmas everyone!
 I hope you all had a wonderful day with your family, friends and loved ones.
 I managed to totally exhaust myself with all of the Christmas cooking and baking this year, but I totally enjoyed every moment in the kitchen and, more importantly, sharing the food with my family on this fun-filled day.